 So I did suffer from bad breath quite a lot in the first couple of weeks just as my body went straight ‘smack bang’ into ketosis on step one, but I just made sure I carried around mints and brushed my teeth three times a day.
 I also took my toothbrush to work with me, until it goes away.

-Another side effect of Cambridge Weight Plan is portion control and feeling hungry all the time.
+And of course, the last Cambridge diet side effects is portion control and feeling hungry all the time.
 Although of course this one is expected considering the reason you are on the diet in the first place.

 I was constantly hungry all the time so I found the first two weeks of doing the diet plan to be really difficult and I really struggled.
 I felt hungry 24 hours a day and my tummy rumbled every possible moment.